Islington Libraries: Influence on public library design and management

-Since its found, the library service and its staff have played a key role in defining the modern public library, incorporating and advocating for open-access shelving, more gender-equal employment, children's libraries, and getting rid of late fines on books.
+Since its founding, the library service and its staff have played a key role in defining the modern public library, incorporating and advocating for open-access shelving, more gender-equal employment, children's libraries, and getting rid of late fines on books.
 In particular, two Chief Librarians of the service became giants of their field: James Duff Brown and Leonard Montague Harrod.